-- Parents/Guardians who wish to visit Camp Perry, other than during Wednesday's Family Night, or due to an emergency, must be allowed to do so.
+- Parents/Guardians who wish to visit Camp Perry must be allowed to do so.
 However, they need to notify one of their troop's adult leaders before arriving, so one of the adult leaders may meet them and help them sign in at the office.
-The adult leaders can also figure out the best time for their arrival so it has the least impact on the work that the scout is putting into rank advancement, merit badges, and other scouting activities.
-If parents/guardians want to eat in the dining hall, then they must purchase a meal ticket, too. - Visiting parents/guardians may not spend the night at Camp Perry, and must be signed out and depart no later than 9:15 PM.
+The adult leaders can also figure out the best time for their arrival so it has the least impact on the work that the scout is putting into rank advancement, merit badges, and other scouting activities. - Visiting parents/guardians MUST FOLLOW CAMP HEALTH RULES and may not spend the night at Camp Perry, and must be signed out and depart no later than 9:15 PM.